The Best Sustainable Restaurants in London

 A restaurant traditionalist may hear the term ‘sustainable restaurants’ and start walking the other way.
 The potential for sanctimony and a pretty joyless experience is palpable.
 But, in recent years, eco-minded restaurants have been cropping up more and more – and there are serious gems among them.
 The fact that the planet is at extreme risk of dying is causing reflection and revelations within many industries.
 Restaurants are under pressure to consider the farming practices of their suppliers, with agriculture accountable for 5.79 billion tonnes of greenhouse gas emissions every year according to a report by The Eco Experts, not to mention their own piles of waste (food and otherwise) that are generated each year.

-‘Goblin mode’ may have been Oxford Dictionary’s word of the year in 2022, but sustainability is (hopefully) the word of the next several decades.
-More than just a persistent buzzword, it’s infiltrated the restaurant world – in a good way, of course.
+More than just a persistent buzzword, ‘sustainability’ has infiltrated the restaurant world – in a good way, of course.
 In 2017, the SDG2 Advocacy Hub created the Chefs’ Manifesto, a project that brings together more than a thousand chefs across the world to explore how they can deliver a sustainable food system.
 And in 2020, Michelin introduced their Green Star to celebrate the restaurants in its guide that are at the “forefront of a more sustainable gastronomy.”
 It takes a lot of imagination, creativity, hard work and – crucially – hopefulness to bring an eco restaurant together.
 When things seem all too inevitable, these restaurateurs are trying to make a difference.
 And if there is a future for restaurants in a climate crisis-stricken world, this lot are carving it.
 That’s not to say that some joints won’t adopt the concept in a more cynical way (buzzword = attention = money), but those are usually relatively easy to weed out.
 You won’t find any of them here, this is a list only of the city’s best sustainable restaurants where the cooking is every bit as good as the intentions.

 Silo